Support & Help

 ˌɛrɪˈθraɪnə /ˌɛrɪˈθraɪnə/Slow

-A genus of flowering plants in the pea family, known for their bright red flowers.
+A genus of flowering plants in the pea family, Fabaceae, commonly known as coral trees.

 ˌɛrɪˈθriːnə /ˌɛrɪˈθriːnə/Slow

-A genus of flowering plants in the pea family, known for their bright red flowers.
+A genus of flowering plants in the pea family, Fabaceae, commonly known as coral trees.